 - Annuals and Perennials, Amy Ivy, Cornell University

 - Healthy Lawn Care, Weed Biology and Management, Sid Bosworth, UVM Extension Professor

 - Sustainable Landscape Design, Judith Irven, Private Landscape Designer, Outdoor Spaces

 - Landscaping for Pollinators, Jane Sorensen, UVM Adjunct Faculty Lecturer

 - Native and Invasive Plants in Vermont, Rose Paul, VT Dept. of Forests, Parks, and Recreation – Invasive Plants Coordinator

 - Woody Trees and Shrubs, Elise Schadler, UVM Extension-VT Urban & Community Forestry – Technical Assistance Coordinator

-- Reaching and Teaching Others, Beret Halverson, UVM Extension Master Gardener Program Coordinator
+- Volunteering and Outreach, Beret Halverson, UVM Extension Master Gardener Program Coordinator (Track 1 only)

 - Final Assignments (Exam and Survey)

 Please download and read the course syllabus for more detailed information: